north-road/slyr/docs/src/user_guide/tools.md

 | **ESRI** .stylx | **QGIS** .gpl |

 Converts an ArcGIS Pro STYLX database to a GPL format color palette file, extracting all color entities saved in the style.
-GPL color palettes are a file format for GIMP color palettes - [GIMP](https://www.gimp.org/) is a cross-platform image editor available for GNU/Linux, macOS, Windows etc and can be added to your QGIS palette options.
+GPL color palettes are a standard file format for sharing color schemes, and these palettes can be added to your QGIS color libraries for easy access.

 ![STYLX to GPL](../images/stylx_gpl2.png)